Megha Ram

 Areas of Focus

-Megha Ram is an Appellate Attorney in the Supreme Court and Appellate Program of the MacArthur Justice Center.
+Megha Ram is an attorney in the Supreme Court and Appellate Program of the MacArthur Justice Center.
 In this role, she litigates civil rights cases across the country with a focus on challenging poor medical care, violence, and inhumane conditions in jails and prisons.
 She also litigates access-to-courts issues and represents those subjected to police and prosecutorial misconduct.
 In addition to her work at the MacArthur Justice Center, Megha also co-teaches the Prisoners’ Rights Clinic at UCLA Law School.

 While at the MacArthur Justice Center, Megha has presented oral argument in multiple federal and state courts of appeals, and has authored dozens of appellate briefs on a wide range of civil rights issues.
 Representative cases include Lance v.
 Morris, where she convinced the Tenth Circuit to reject qualified immunity for officers who ignored a pretrial detainee’s serious medical condition and to authorize liability against a municipality for its deficient training and dangerous medical care policies; and People v.
 Smith, where she convinced the Illinois Appellate Court to grant her client a new suppression hearing in light of newly-discovered evidence of police torture.